 Question: Why Not Wait Until I'm Sick to Buy Health Insurance?

 Health insurance is expensive, so why pay months of premiums when you might not need to use it?
-Why not just wait to buy health insurance and buy it when you need it?
+Why not just wait and buy health insurance when you need it?

-Since Affordable Care Act rules force health insurance companies to sell you insurance even if you’re sick, known as guaranteed issue, it may seem safe to delay buying it until you need it.
-But, there are three compelling reasons not to wait.
+Since Affordable Care Act rules force health insurance companies to sell you insurance even if you’re sick, it may seem safe to delay buying it until you need it.
+But, there are three compelling reasons not to wait:

 You can only buy health insurance through the Obamacare health insurance exchanges during open enrollment.
 Open enrollment is a period of time when everybody can buy health insurance.
 It usually lasts about a month and happens once a year.
 If you don’t buy health insurance during the open enrollment period, you’ll have to wait until the next open enrollment period to get it.